-Lecturer in Climate Change and Business Strategy, University of Edinburgh Business School
+Senior Lecturer (Assoc.
+Prof), Executive Education, Climate Change and Business Strategy, University of Edinburgh Business School

 Fellow, Higher Education Academy

 Dr Ivory has a BCom (hons) from the University of Melbourne, an MBA from Melbourne Business School (including an exchange semester at the University of North Carolina, Chapel Hill), an MSc (by research) and a PhD from the University of Edinburgh.
 Prior to academia Dr Ivory worked for a decade in the private sector in Singapore, Indonesia and Australia.
-She has lectured and presented widely across the UK, Australia, USA, Canada, France, Belgium and China (via Skype!).
+She has lectured and presented in person and virtually across the world including in the UK, Australia, USA, Canada, France, Belgium and China.
 Dr Ivory has extensive experience supervising undergraduate, postgraduate and doctoral students from multiple countries including the UK, Ukraine, Azerbaijan, South Africa, Canada, Ireland, Russia, Germany, Poland, China, Indonesia, Egypt, and Iran.

-Dr Ivory's research covers three broad areas: Sustainability, Social Enterprise, and Critical Thinking Pedagogy.
+Dr Ivory's research covers three broad areas: Sustainability and Climate Change, Social Enterprise and Alternative Forms of Governance, and Critical Thinking Pedagogy.